OracleMichael/OIC101/README.md

 An **Integration** describes a process flow that performs a group of functions.
 Integrations can be triggered either by an application or by a schedule, called **Application-Driven Orchestrations** and **Scheduled Orchestrations** respectively.
 Integrations that are app-driven always use a defined connection that is configured as a trigger.
 Let's say that the connection is a Salesforce connection.
 Then in the integration, you would define the trigger to look for some kind of signal or API call, for instance when a contact is created in Salesforce.
 After some configuration on the Salesforce end, the integration will trigger whenever a contact is created in Salesforce.
 On the other hand, integrations that are scheduled rely on some schedule that will trigger the integration based on a frequency, for instance every day or every hour.
 This is more often used on a "gather-bulk-data" basis than a "one-action-one-trigger" basis, for instance moving all the logs between five minutes ago and last week to a backup server.

 ### Creating an integration
 Remember to ***FREQUENTLY SAVE YOUR INTEGRATIONS***.
-There will only be an initial and final reminder to save in this tutorial; OIC does not have an "autosave" feature for connections or integrations.
+There will only be an initial and final reminder to save in this workshop; OIC does not have an "autosave" feature for connections or integrations.
 1. Navigate to the integration dashboard.
 It should look like the last image of section 1.
 If you are on the Connections page, click on the upper left hamburger menu and select **Integrations**.

 2. Click **Create** in the upper right corner.
 This brings up a dialog box with six types of integrations you can build.
 Select **App Driven Orchestration**.
 <img src="images/OIC-3.01.png" width="100%" title="Create Integration - Select a Style">

 3. Enter a descriptive name for the integration.
-For the purpose of the tutorial you can enter "OIC101-integration".
+For the purpose of the workshop you can enter "OIC101-integration".
 <img src="images/OIC-3.02.png" width="100%" title="Create Integration - Enter Important Information And Stuff">

 4. Now the trigger must be configured.